 A key technical challenge for many blockchains is how to support an increasing number and complexity of transactions as more users begin using the network.
-Zilliqa is one of the first projects to propose a concrete design to sharding, an innovative blockchain scaling technique that allows blockchain networks to scale by breaking network nodes into subgroups, or shards.
-Zilliqa intends to be the first project to implement sharding on a full public blockchain and estimates that, with an increased network size of 10,000 nodes, the Zilliqa blockchain will enable a network speed that matches the average transaction rate of VISA and MasterCard with the advantage of lower fees.
+Zilliqa was one of the first projects to propose a concrete design to sharding, an innovative blockchain scaling technique that allows blockchain networks to scale by breaking network nodes into subgroups, or shards.
+Zilliqa was the first project to implement sharding on a full public blockchain and estimates that, with an eventual network size of 10,000 nodes, the Zilliqa blockchain will enable a network speed and capacity that matches the average transaction rate of VISA and MasterCard with the advantage of lower fees.

-Shards work in parallel to process transactions and reach consensus more efficiently.
-The sharding concept employed by Zilliqa was first proposed in an academic paper A Secure Sharding Protocol For Open Blockchains.
-Zilliqa’s Chief Scientific Officer, Prateek Saxenan, is a co-author.
+In the Zilliqa network, shards work in parallel to process transactions and reach consensus more efficiently.
+The sharding concept employed by Zilliqa was first proposed in an academic paper A Secure Sharding Protocol For Open Blockchains, co-authored by Zilliqa’s Chief Scientific Officer, Prateek Saxenan.
 Sharding works by dividing different nodes of a network into subgroups, or shards.
-Shards then work in parallel to process transactions and reach consensus.
+User transactions are processed by nodes within an individual shard rather than all nodes.
+Shards then work in parallel to process transactions within their own shard of the network, and then reach consensus about the overall cross-shard state of the network.
 Eventually, such transactions are merged into a new block and processed on the blockchain.
-Sharding reduces quantity of data each node must store, the number of transactions each node must process, and the volume of data to be processed across the network.
+Sharding reduces the quantity of data each node must store, the number of transactions each node must process, and the volume of data to be processed across the network.
 The Zilliqa team estimates that sharding will allow the Zilliqa blockchain to reach 8,000 to 10,000 transactions per second.

 Zilliqa’s consensus model utilizes Practical Byzantine Fault Tolerance (PBFT), a consensus mechanism that assumes a portion of the nodes in the network will cause errors or be actively malicious.
 Hyperledger, Stellar, and Ripple all use variations of PBFT.
-Unlike many proof-of-work and proof-of-stake architectures, in which one validator confirms a bulk of transactions and other validators confirm it, PBFT involves every node independently verifying transactions and then sharing their results with each other.
-Consensus is reached based on the total decisions submitted by validators.
+Unlike many proof-of-work and proof-of-stake architectures, in which one validator confirms a bulk of transactions and other validators confirm it, PBFT involves nodes voting on whether transactions are valid and leader nodes commiting the result..
+Consensus is reached based on the total decisions submitted by nodes.

-Zilliqa smart contract platform differs from Ethereum’s in its focus on data-intensive computation, which leverages Zilliqa’s sharded structure.
+Zilliqa smart contract platform differs from Ethereum’s architecture in a focus on data-intensive computation, which leverages Zilliqa’s sharded structure.
 In Ethereum’s architecture, contracts are processed sequentially, each node confirming the same computation.
-In Zilliqa’s sharded architecture, computation can be spread throughout the network and processed simultaneously.
-To enable this and enjoy the scalability to makes possible, the language will not be Turing-complete, and instead may implement formal verification that enables high-level smart contracts.
+In Zilliqa’s sharded architecture and its language Scilla, computation can be spread throughout the network and processed simultaneously.
+To enable this and enjoy the scalability to make this possible, Scilla will not be Turing-complete, and instead may implement formal verification that enables high-level smart contracts.
 This focus means that Zilliqa is aiming at highly scalable computations, such as data mining, machine learning, and financial modeling.